ISC-HEI/isc-hei-report/README.md

 # ISC templates :scroll:

-This is the official templates for reports and bachelors thesis for the [ISC degree programme](https://isc.hevs.ch/) at the School of engineering in Sion.
+This is the official templates for reports, bachelors thesis and project executive summary for the [ISC degree programme](https://isc.hevs.ch/) at the School of engineering in Sion.

-An example of a generated report can be [accessed here](https://github.com/ISC-HEI/isc-hei-report/blob/master/examples/report.pdf?raw=true).
+- An example of a generated report can be [seen here](https://github.com/ISC-HEI/isc-hei-report/blob/master/examples/report.pdf?raw=true).
-An example of a generated bachelor theis can be [accessed here](https://github.com/ISC-HEI/isc-hei-report/blob/master/examples/bachelor_thesis.pdf?raw=true).
+- An example of a generated bachelor thesis can be [seen here](https://github.com/ISC-HEI/isc-hei-report/blob/master/examples/bachelor_thesis.pdf?raw=true).
+- An example of a generated executive summary can be [seen here](https://github.com/ISC-HEI/isc-hei-report/blob/master/examples/bachelor_thesis.pdf?raw=true).

 ## Using the template, on the Web

 In the `Typst` web application, start with the `isc-hei-report` and voilà !

-## Using the template in your shell
+## Using one of templates in your shell
 First start by installing `Typst` on your machine.
 You can then initialize the project with the command :

 ```bash